Settings

 I have no opinions around generative coding, but I consider myself a "good" amateur photographer, and these are three photographers I've studied in depth to try to understand and build my own style and increase my technical competence and the quality of my outcomes.
 Also, not for nothing, both Ansel Adams and Annie Leibovitz preferred a Contax rangefinder for much of their work (although Ansel is most famous for his large format work done with a view camera).
 It's sad Contax doesn't exist anymore, I'd loved to have seen how they would have come into the digital/mirrorless age.

-Adrig 10 months ago
+Adrig a year ago

 Here's are a few you might enjoy!
 Living artists only to give them a little boost